UPDATE: Aug. 27, 2021 – Lowered grade for 528 West Water after confirming plaque has wrong year for store change from Breity to Bentley drug store.

 Fact check: Not mentioning previous occupants of the lot at 424 is a mistake, in my opinion, and Emma Stern did not donate the building at 432 to the city in 1948; Adeline Stern did, in 1965, to honor her husband, Hugo.

 The real story: The Princeton Woman’s Club in 1933 spearheaded efforts to start a public library.
-It opened in a second-floor room at 545 West Water, moved to 201 Short Street in 1934, relocated to 432 Water in 1947, and moved to a new building at 424 Water in 1983.
-The building was renovated and expanded in 2019.
-The first building on the lot was the law office and residence of Judge Abram Myers for many years.
+It opened in a second-floor room at 545 West Water, moved to 201 Short Street in 1934, relocated to 432 Water in 1947, and moved to a new building at 424 Water in 1985.
+The building was renovated and expanded west in 2019.
+The first building on the lot was the law office and residence of Abram Myers for many years.
 Thomas Roberts opened a restaurant in 1909, and other eateries followed: The Pantry, Gruber’s, Cozy Café and in 1948 the Princeton Café operated by Bob and Marv Dugenske.

 Hang onto your hats, folks.
 We are going to make a U-turn, jump to the south side of Water Street and proceed from east to west.